 Private mortgage lenders offer home equity loans directly to applicants.
 These loans typically come with a higher interest rate than what institutional second mortgage lenders offer.
 But, private second mortgage lenders often accept applicants that banks reject.

 Private mortgage lenders cannot all offer a home equity loan with as high of a loan-to-value ratio as you may want.
-Instead, private second mortgage lenders are typically limited to offering home equity loans with a value of 85% of the home’s value.
+Instead, private second mortgage lenders in Toronto are typically limited to offering home equity loans with a value of 90% of the home’s value.

 Vetting private second mortgage lenders on your own is time-consuming.
 You also may qualify for a home equity loan from a bank without realizing it.